netkicorp/netkidocs/web_sdk.md

 The user will be redirected back to your site on completion.
 We will need the URL for your Thank You landing page.
 When onboarding the questionnaire will have a space to fill in this URL.

+## Set Your Required Fields

+In some cases you will want to collect data that is unique for your business use case.
+For instance you may wish to collect Social Security Numbers.
+These fields are not complex data types and do not have conditional logic built in.
+As an example we can't ask for a business license only for people who select USA for country.

+If you need to collect special fields these will be added by Netki staff after discussions with business stakeholders.

 ## Register Your User With Netki